Decoding Global Politics: My Journey

 After jumping from one platform to the other, I made the decision to gradually make this my full time job.
 For the time being, I publish one deep-dive a week but I am planning to make it 2-3 times a week once I have enough readers to support myself.
 I refuse to sell ad space because I don't want any corporations dictating what I can and cannot write - I would rather answer to my readers and provide them a viable alternative to the outlets that exist today.

 I am not particularly good at selling or marketing, but this is my pitch: I love what I do and hopefully I am as good at it as I think I am.
 I want to do this fulltime, and I want people to have access to a reliable source of analysis - a source that doesn't treat them like children by force-feeding them shallow and quite frankly absurd narratives.
 If this is something that interests you, I invite you to sign up for a free trial.
 This will allow you to view the previous deep dives that I published and receive the weekly piece for 4 weeks.
 If you find value in what you read, then this is a win-win.
-If you don't, you can cancel at anytime without paying a single dime.
+If you don't, you can cancel at any time without paying a single dime.
 I hope you will find my thoughts insightful.